chronicleprotocol/scribe/docs/Schnorr.md

 In order to prevent such attacks, it **MUST** be verified that participating public keys own the corresponding private key.

+Note further that this aggregation scheme is vulnerable to public keys with linear relationships.
+A set of public keys `A` leaking the sum of their private keys would allow the creation of a second set of public keys `B` with `aggPubKey(A) = aggPubKey(B)`.
+This would make signatures created by set `A` indistinguishable from signatures created by set `B`.
+However, this specification assumes that participants do not share private key material leading to negligible probability for such cases to happen.

 ## Other Security Considerations